Kitchen Renovation Permits in Vancouver (2026 Guide)

 Strata often requires

-- Written approval + scope description
+- Written approval and scope description

-- Work hours + noise policies
+- Work hours and noise policies

 - Elevator bookings and protection plans

-- Contractor insurance/WCB documentation
+- Contractor insurance / WCB documentation

 - Debris removal plan and site protection